WHAT TO DO IN STOCKHOLM IN 3 DAYS

 So, after all the time in museums, it is “boat cruising” time. spending time on the boat is one of my favorite times.
 With all the water and the many bridges a boat tour, independent of the season, you shouldn’t leave Stockholm without doing a boat tour.

-There are many different tours that change in routes, boat types, length, and more.
-Also, it depends from where the boats leave – many leave from the waterfront, so after visiting the museums, you are quickly at the boat stop.
+Many different tours change in routes, boat types, length, and more.
+Also, it depends on where the boats leave – many leave from the waterfront, so after visiting the museums, you are quickly at the boat stop.

 PRICES: Prices differ and depend on the tour you do (many of the boat tours are included in the Stockholm Pass).